natacski/week-6-student-enrollment-natacski/README.md

 * last last
 * green circle if the student's status is active.
 Nothing if is not active
 * enrolled curses
-* 'edit' button (allow to change user information)
+* 'edit' button (allow to change student information)
 * 'add course' button (add another curse)

 This is an Example